 HOW TO APPLY AND APPLICATION DEADLINES

 Interest in Forest Preserve employment can only be expressed by submitting a Forest Preserve Employment Application.
 Applications are accepted online at www.LCFPD.org.
-Completed applications must be submitted by November 3, 2017, at 4:30 pm.
+Applications are accepted only for posted positions.

 ABOUT LAKE COUNTY FOREST PRESERVES